 Your physician will do a physical exam to see the extent of redness, swelling, and dimpling of the skin covering your breast.
 They'll also check the lymph nodes along your collarbone, and in your armpit — swollen lymph nodes are found in almost all inflammatory breast cancer patients.
 The doctor may order a mammogram, MRI, or breast ultrasound to help detect evidence of possible cancer.

 If cancer is suspected, your doctor will order a biopsy of suspicious areas found during breast imaging tests.
 Your biopsy is usually a skin punch biopsy or ultrasound-guided core needle biopsy.
-If cancer is found, the doctor usually orders CT scans, biopsies of lymph nodes, and a bone scan to determine the patient's cancer stage.
+If cancer is found, the doctor usually orders CT scans, biopsies of lymph nodes, and a bone scan to determine the patient's breast cancer stage.

 All inflammatory breast cancers are deemed to be one of three stages: